 Applying for Financial Aid

-Many of the fellowships are awarded to incoming students based on general academic promise and merit.
-Some fellowships give priority to students focusing on particular issue areas (e.g., global health, climate change) or regions of the world (e.g., Africa, East Asia).
+Each year, Yale Jackson awards a number of fellowships to students at the time of admission.
+Some fellowships give priority to particular issue areas (e.g., global health, climate change) or regions of the world (e.g., Africa, East Asia).
+Fellowship consideration does not affect admissions decisions, and most do not require any additional application.

 Paul D. Coverdell Fellows Program for Returning Peace Corps Volunteers

-Awarded to Returned Peace Corps Volunteers who apply as a Coverdell Fellow.
-To be considered, interested RPCVs upload a 500 word-max Peace Corps Fellowship Statement to the online application, indicating how the fellowship fits into their academic and professional plans, and how they plan to fulfill the Coverdell internship requirement.
+Awarded to Returned Peace Corps Volunteers (RPCV) who apply as a Coverdell Fellow.
+To be considered, interested candidates upload a short RPCV Fellowship Statement within the online application, indicating how the fellowship fits into their academic and professional plans, and how they plan to fulfill the Coverdell internship requirement.

 During their graduate studies, Coverdell Fellows complete a degree-related internship in an underserved American community, allowing them to bring home and expand upon the skills they learned as Peace Corps volunteers.
-At Jackson, Coverdell Fellows receive full tuition (and may receive an additional stipend for living expenses).
+At Jackson, Coverdell Fellows receive full tuition (and are eligible to receive an additional stipend for living expenses).
 Coverdell Fellows are usually named after intent to matriculate decisions are made.

 For more information on the Coverdell Fellows Program, visit the Peace Corps website.